Trace Elements

 I’m more deliberate with things.

-They pass, like feelings of regret after a fast food meal.
+like the dull regret that follows a fast food meal.

 Within depression, things are not all bad.

-Nor is it right to say that depression = sadness.
+Nor is it right to say that it’s about sadness.

 It’s more nuanced than that.